The Kathryn E. and John P. Doyle Scholarship Fund was established with The Alaska Community Foundation in 2015.

 The Kathryn E. and John P. Doyle Scholarship supports female graduate and undergraduate students studying a degree in science and attending the University of Alaska Fairbanks.

-In 2021, four scholarships will be awarded.
+Up to four scholarships will be awarded.
 Two for graduate students at up to $10,000 each and two for undergraduate students at up to $5,000 each.